dhis2/notes/decisions/2019/10/09-fe-decision-board.md

   for it has been posted](https://github.com/dhis2/cli/pull/161).

-The `[skip ci]` and `[defer release]` options are different variations of the same, so we will go ahead with one of them.
-If the defer-release PR is accepted, we will use that.
-If not, we will use skip-ci.
+The `[skip ci]` and `[defer release]` options are different variations of the same.
+The PR for the defer release tag has been merged and is available in [`@dhis2/cli` in version 2.5.0](https://github.com/dhis2/cli/releases/tag/v2.5.0).